techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ![](images/hitachi_crew.png)

-**Pitch meeting** is a presentation where an individual or a team presents a business idea or concept to potential investors, stakeholders, or clients to secure funding, support, or interest in the project.
-The presentation usually includes an overview of the product or service and the proposed solution.
+(**Pitch meeting** is a presentation where an individual or a team presents a business idea or concept to potential investors, stakeholders, or clients to secure funding, support, or interest in the project.
+The presentation usually includes an overview of the product or service and the proposed solution).

 ## Recommendations

 Each group presented its assessment of the opportunities and provided practical recommendations.
 Fresh perspectives and solutions were appreciated, as they logically tied to the identified areas for improvement.
 At the same time, the Hitachi Energy Team offered practical feedback that was rooted in business operations, experience, and practice.

 Students focused mainly on the nature of the interactions between the Technical Writers and the Subject Matter Experts (SME).